Weird Things Cats Do: 5 Silly Things Your Cat Does Explained

 Absolutely Worshiping Boxes And Bags

-This is also known as the “If it fits, I sits” phenomenon.
-You will often times find your cat in your shopping bag, the box from Amazon that you just got or just some weird place like a basket.
+This is also known as the “If it fits, I sit” phenomenon.
+You will frequently find your cat in your shopping bag, the box from Amazon that you just got or just some weird place like a basket.
 What makes cats so drawn to boxes and similar things?

 Attacking Your Feet As They’re Their Worst Enemy

 Often times, you’re all snuggled up in bed and your precious kitty cat is right there with you.
 A beautiful moment of harmony, enjoying some nice comfy time with your pet.
 That’s until you move your feet and all of a sudden your cat just attacks them.
 Pretty painful, right?
 Why would your sweet cat do this?